aaquib19/demucs-api/readme.md

 just use docker : docker-compose up otherwise if no docker use below :

+##note, i was not able to host it because model takes alot of ram and server was running out of free tier out of memory

 # Create virtual environment
 python -m venv venv